 News gathering is also an act of the past with updates for CNN Breaking News, The New York Times, Mashable and Elle fashion.
 There was a Wall Street Journal app, but it has disappeared, a common occurrence among the budding Glassware app list.
 Explorers have hardly noticed.

 Weather Alert, which is supposed to notify me of dangerous conditions, is one of the newest Glassware apps.
 In the end, I disabled all but CNN because apps, especially Mashable and Weather Alert, pinged me with too many unimportant alerts or false alarms to the point of annoyance.
 They need to work more like the iOS and Android Breaking News app that lets users dictate which stories are important to them.

-Google Glass can also encourage lifestyle changes with sporty apps like Strava Cycling, Strava Run and Golfsight by Skydroid.
+Google Glass can also encourage lifestyle changes with sporty apps like Strava Cycling, Strava Run, Golfsight by Skydroid and the new LynxFit trainer.
 For the first time since carrying around a smartphone to aid my exercise routine, my two hands were suddenly free to grip my bike handles and not worry about checking a phone's screen to see how far along I was on my route.
 Food apps like AlltheCooks Recipes and KitchMe have the same effect.
 Washing your hands and cooking while reading the ingredients aloud without dirtying your phone is less messy with Google Glass.

 More Google Glass apps to come